 Louisiana's distilleries are concocting a diverse array of liquors.
-From the sweet, locally grown sugarcane that distills into strong rum to the European original Absinthe, you will find a Louisiana-made liquor that lights you up.
+From the sweet, locally grown sugarcane that distills into strong rum to the European original absinthe, you will find a Louisiana-made liquor that lights you up.

 Begin your rum education on a plantation tour, and then stop by a local distillery for a taste test.
-Celebration Distillation in New Orleans, makers of Old New Orleans Rum and Donner-Peltier Distillers in Thibodaux use Louisiana sugarcane and rice to create high-quality rums, vodka, gin and even whiskey.
+Celebration Distillation in New Orleans, makers of Old New Orleans Rum, uses Louisiana sugarcane and rice to create high-quality rums, vodka, gin and even whiskey.
 Roulaison Distilling Co., in New Orleans' historic Mid-City neighborhood, honors the region's rich agricultural history with its selections of aged and unaged rums.

 Looking for an liquor-themed event?
 Be on the cusp of cocktail innovations at Tales of the Cocktail® in New Orleans.
 For five days every July, bartenders and mixologists converge for spirit seminars, competitions and, of course, lots of taste testing.